ferrance/corne_cases/readme.md

   need to travel with.
 You can dial in an appropriate amount of tent and tilt in the SCAD file; 5x5 just happens to work nicely for me.

+- corne_feet.stl

+  These are small feet which attach via magnets to the magnetic bottom plate to provide some tenting.